 This month marks the first shipments going out from our new Louisville, Kentucky warehouse.
-It’s the fourth site that DCL Logistics’ owns, and we’ve spent the last three years on the planning, design, and build out of the new warehouse.
+It’s DCL’s fifth owned and operated site, and we’ve spent the last three years on the planning, design, and build out of the new warehouse.
 This 163,000 square foot facility has 25 dock doors, a 375 kWh solar system, a temperature control room, and a dedicated production space.
 We’re particularly excited that it is equipped with conveyance and automation for faster picking and parcel shipments, and narrow aisles to accommodate greater inventory levels.
 A few existing customers have begun the process of shipping out of Louisville this month—we imagine more will follow (as it fits their business growth goals) and we hope to build partnerships with new customers from the surrounding areas as well as other parts of the country.

 Since 2013, the DCL board and leadership team have been strategizing ways to create a hub closer to the East Coast for our customer base.
 As President of DCL Logistics, I was tasked with venturing out and researching.
 I headed eastward to locations in the South, Midwest, and Northeast and evaluated cities such as Atlanta, Memphis, Nashville, Columbus, Allentown, Harrisburg, Edison, Charlestown, Indianapolis and Louisville.
 When I began my research I didn’t realize how difficult the decision would be or how many variables we needed to weigh.
 Cities in New Jersey and Pennsylvania were in closer proximity to New York City and Boston.
 Charlestown is a major port and gateway to the US from Europe and the Panama Canal.
 Indianapolis has direct flights from California.
 It seemed every city had unique advantages as well as disadvantages.
 We settled on Louisville, it had a lot to offer and felt like a right fit.
 We leased a facility to test it out, and after three years of operations, in 2017, we ultimately decided to put a stake in the ground for good—we proudly purchased fourteen acres near the airport to invest in our future facility.